 subject to any conditions that may be set out in the notice, and while a ship is being operated or a cargo is carried under the authority of a notice published under this subsection no licence or permit is required under this Division.

-[Section 47A inserted by No. 64 of 1970 s.
+[Section 47A inserted: No. 64 of 1970 s.
 6.]

 47B.
 Licence or permit for ships to engage in coasting trade